memphis242/biski64/README.md

 return output;
 ```

-*(Note: This reduced state mixer is for demonstration only.
+*(Note: This is a scaled down version for testing.
 Use the above full implementation to ensure pipelined performance and the minimum period length of 2^64.)*

 ## Scaled Down Testing